tsujamin/srs-hhvm-notebook/notes.md

 At the conclusion of a request `void hphp_session_exit()` is executed ([program-functions.cpp][program-functions.cpp]).
 This function is responsible for calling the `Sweepable::sweep()`([sweepable.h][sweepable.h]) method of all enlisted sweepable objects via `MemoryManager::sweep()` ([memory-manager.cpp][memory-manager.cpp]) and calls `MemoryManager::resetAllocator()` (also in [memory-manager.cpp][memory-manager.cpp]).
 `MemoryManager::resetAllocator()` is responsible for freeing the slabs allocated by the memory manager, deallocates non-persistent large allocations and sweeps the enlisted strings.

+##PHP's type system within HHVM
+PHP has various kinds of data which are represented in HHVM as Type Variants, or TVs for short.
+The definitions for the various types are kept in [datatype.h][datatype.h] and the typed objects themselves are small pointer-like objects with type TypeVariant, which point to various external data.
+These are kept in [type-variant.h][type-variant.h].

+Most of the complex data types are backed by smart-managed memory, specifically using `smartMallocSize`, often using the `NEWOBJ` macro.
+This does make it difficult to identify what kind of type a memory slab is being used for, without knowing in advance, because it seems to be the case that generally the memory manager is used to allocate storage for types, instead of allocating memory for the types themselves.

 ##Profiling/Instrumentation

 ###IR Tracing